proshian/Face-Music-Control/README.md

 ## Launching

 Run main.py.
-THe program was tested with python 3.10.4
+The program was tested with python 3.10.4

 ## Settings mode

 ## Play mode
 <!--
-## Использование

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.